nerickmtz/Active-Directory-Project/README.md

 By analyzing **Event ID 4624** in Splunk, I was able to confirm that the **brute force attack** against the **bstevens** account was successful.
 The login attempt originated from the **Kali Linux machine**, demonstrating the effectiveness of monitoring **logon success and failure events** to detect potential security breaches.

 ## Conclusion

-Through this project, I gained hands-on experience in building and configuring a fully functional detection lab, simulating real-world cyber attack scenarios, and detecting them using Splunk.
-Below are some key takeaways:
+Through this project, I had the chance to get hands-on experience with setting up a working detection lab, simulating real-world cyber attacks, and detecting them using **Splunk**.
+Here are some of the main things I learned:

 1. **SIEM Implementation**:
    - I learned how to set up a **Splunk** server and configure **Universal Forwarders** to collect logs from different systems.
-This gave me a deeper understanding of log collection, indexing, and searching through Splunk.
+This was my first time diving into log collection, indexing, and searching, and it gave me a much better understanding of how Splunk works behind the scenes.

 2. **Log Analysis and Monitoring**:
-   - I developed the skills to monitor and analyze logs, including **Windows Event Logs** such as **Event ID 4625** (Failed Logins) and **Event ID 4624** (Successful Logins).
-This helped me understand the importance of monitoring critical security events for detecting malicious activities like brute force attacks.
+   - I developed the ability to monitor and analyze logs, including **Windows Event Logs** like **Event ID 4625** (Failed Logins) and **Event ID 4624** (Successful Logins).
+It was a great way to see how important it is to monitor these critical events to detect things like brute force attacks.

 3. **Attack Simulation**:
-   - By simulating a **brute force attack** using **Kali Linux** and tools like **crowbar**, I gained insight into how attackers exploit weak passwords to gain unauthorized access.
-This practical simulation helped solidify my understanding of common attack techniques and how to detect them using security monitoring tools.
+   - I simulated a **brute force attack** using **Kali Linux** and tools like **crowbar**.
+Doing this gave me a real sense of how attackers might exploit weak passwords, and seeing it in action helped me understand how to detect it using tools like Splunk.

 4. **Security Best Practices**:
-   - I reinforced my knowledge of the importance of enforcing **strong password policies**, **account lockout mechanisms**, and **multi-factor authentication (MFA)** to mitigate the risks posed by brute force attacks and other credential-based attacks.
+   - I also got a deeper understanding of security best practices, like enforcing **strong password policies**, setting up **account lockout mechanisms**, and using **multi-factor authentication (MFA)**.
+These practices are essential for preventing brute force attacks and other credential-based threats.

 5. **Troubleshooting and Research**:
-   - Throughout the project, I enhanced my troubleshooting and researching skills by identifying and resolving configuration issues, researching different solutions for log forwarding, and optimizing the detection environment.
+   - Throughout the project, I improved my troubleshooting and research skills.
+Whether it was solving configuration issues or finding solutions for log forwarding, I had to dig deep and figure out how to keep the detection environment running smoothly.

 ### Overall Takeaway

-This project allowed me to build a comprehensive understanding of both the offensive and defensive sides of cybersecurity.
-From setting up a simulated attack environment to successfully detecting and analyzing security events in Splunk, I now have a clearer view of how crucial log monitoring and incident response are in real-world cybersecurity operations.
-The ability to detect and respond to threats efficiently is key to maintaining a secure network environment, and this project gave me valuable experience in achieving that goal.
+This project really helped me get a clearer picture of both the offensive and defensive sides of cybersecurity.
+From setting up a simulated attack to detecting and analyzing security events in **Splunk**, I now see how important log monitoring and incident response are in real-world scenarios.
+Being able to detect and respond to threats quickly is key to keeping a network secure, and this project gave me a lot of valuable experience in that area.